|Title:||Mary Frances Wagley, '47 Head Coach|

 |Previous College:||MIT '09|

-Nicole O'Keeffe is beginning her fifth season as an assistant coach for the MIT swimming and diving team and is thrilled to be back at the Z-Center.
+Nicole O'Keeffe is beginning her sixth season as an assistant coach for the MIT swimming and diving team and is thrilled to be back at the Z-Center.

 O'Keefe graduated from MIT in June 2009 with a degree in mechanical engineering.
 A four-year letterwinner and team captain, O'Keeffe was a two-time honorable mention All-America (400 Medley Relay, 800 Free Relay), and a two-time individual NCAA Qualifier (400 IM, 1650 Free).
 She also holds three school records (200 IM, 400 IM, 200 Breast), and owns the NEWMAC Championship and Open records in the 400 IM.